dorota-alina/Tic-tac-toe/index.md

 2. Players take turns marking empty fields in the grid with their selected symbols (Xs or Os).
 3. Players iterate step 2 until

-   * One of the players puts down the third same symbol in a row (horizontal, vertical, or diagonal), which means that player's victory.
+   * One of them wins by putting down the third same symbol in a row (horizontal, vertical, or diagonal) and crossing it out to stamp the grid as closed

-     > As a winner, the player crosses out the lucky row, stampling the grid as closed.
+     OR

    * There are no more free spaces in the grid, which mean a draw.

 4. Before the players start another game, they rotate the initiating mark so that the same player does not start two consecutive games.